AssemblyAI/assemblyai-python-sdk/README.md

     print(transcript.text, end="\r")

 def on_error(error: aai.RealtimeError):
-  "This function is called when the connection has been closed."
+  "This function is called when an error occurs."

   print("An error occured:", error)